QuevedoIB/Project-2/README.md

   - redirects to / if user logged in
   - renders the signup form
 - POST /auth/signup
-  - redirects to / if user logged in
+  - redirects to /profile/id if user logged in
   - body:
     - username
     - name
     - password
+   - validation
 - GET /auth/login
   - redirects to /profile/id if user logged in
   - renders the login form
-- POST /auth/profile/id
+- POST /auth/login
   - redirects to /profile/id if user logged in
   - body:
     - username
+    - name
     - password
+   - validation
 - POST /auth/logout
   - body: (empty)

-- GET /id/events
+- GET /events
+  - renders / if user is not logged in
   - renders the event list

- - GET id/event/new
+ - GET /events/new
+  - renders / if user is not logged in
   - Renders create event form

- - POST /events/new
+ - POST /events
   - redirects to / if user is anonymous
   - body:
     - img (backlog)